bm71991/graph_operations/README.md

 A* Search

 In operations/euler_cycle/Hierholzer.java:
--The Hierholzer algorithm to determine the Euler cycle of a graph
+Hierholzer algorithm to determine the Euler cycle of a graph

 (Winter 2018)